Still Standing (American TV series)

-Still Standing is an American sitcom created by Diane Burroughs and Joey Gutierrez, that ran on CBS from September 30, 2002, to March 8, 2006.
-It starred Mark Addy and Jami Gertz as Bill and Judy Miller, a working-class couple living in Chicago.
-Taylor Ball, Renee Olstead, and Soleil Borda portrayed their children and Jennifer Irwin portrayed Judy's sister Linda.
+Still Standing is an American television sitcom created by Diane Burroughs and Joey Gutierrez, that aired on CBS from September 30, 2002, to March 8, 2006.
+It stars Mark Addy and Jami Gertz as Bill and Judy Miller, a working-class couple living in Chicago, Illinois.
+Taylor Ball, Renee Olstead, and Soleil Borda portray their children and Jennifer Irwin portrays Judy's sister Linda.

 Plot

 A working-class couple in Chicago tries to instill good values in their three kids, Brian (Taylor Ball), Lauren (Renee Olstead), and Tina (Soleil Borda), but their own past experiences often conflict with the lessons they teach their children.
 Judy Miller (Jami Gertz) is the attractive wife, who was wooed by Bill (Mark Addy).
 Judy's sister Linda (Jennifer Irwin) continuously butts heads with Bill.